NuevoFoundation/workshops/_index.md

 ## Welcome to the Nuevo Space Station (NSS)!

-<font size="3">You are a space adventurer who travels
- the galaxy in your speedy rocket ship while solving coding puzzles to help save your alien friends on different planets.
+You are a space adventurer who travels the galaxy in your speedy rocket ship while solving coding puzzles to help save your alien friends on different planets.